maxmahlke/ssos/docs/setup.rst

 The configuration file can be formatted with tabs and spaces.
 Comments are marked with `#`.
 Lines beginning with # or newline characters are ignored.

 .. note:: The pipeline script first checks if the `-c` flag is pointing to a configuration file.
-If not, it looks for a file called `pipeline_settings.ssos` in the current working directory.
+If not, it looks for a file called `default.ssos` in the current working directory.
 If no file is found, the hard-coded default values are used.
 Any parameter can be overwritten temporarily by using the appropriate flag, see :ref:`Command-Line API <Command-Line API>`.

 Survey-Specific Changes
 =======================

 It is unlikely that the pipeline will give you the optimum result (clean and complete sample of SSOs) right out-of-the-box.
-Apart from the ``pipeline_settings.ssos`` parameters listed above, you likely have to adjust the following files and parameters before running it the first time, mostly by setting them to the appropriate FITS header keywords of your images:
+Apart from the ``default.ssos`` parameters listed above, you likely have to adjust the following files and parameters before running it the first time, mostly by setting them to the appropriate FITS header keywords of your images:

 ``ssos.sex``